INTERESTING "QUOTES" and *SUBJECT MATTER

 Del Toro insists

-"on the great significance of looking, perceiving, recognizing and realizing."
+"on the great significance of looking, perceiving, recognizing and realizing.""Open our eyes"

 *Neither world is safe